 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
-This shortage is because of several things, including an aging workforce and competition from other industries.
+There is a high demand for qualified HVAC technicians because of the current shortage in the industry.
+This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
 It's also more likely for young people to start pursuing college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?